cceh/m-salt-api/doc/src/client.rst

 	  LifeLineBackgroundColor LightGoldenRodYellow
    }

-   User -> c: open client\nin browser
+   u -> c: navigate
    activate c

-   c -> s: GET /api-list.json
-   activate s
-   note over s: list contains:\nAPI 1, API 2, and API 3
+   c -> c: GET list of\nknown APIs note over c: list contains:\nAPI 1, API 2, and API 3
-   s -> c: API list
-   deactivate s

-   c -> a1: GET v1
+   c -> a1: GET /v1
    activate a1
-   c -> a2: GET v1
+   c -> a2: GET /v1
    activate a2
-   c -> a3: GET v1
+   c -> a3: GET /v1
    activate a3

    note over a2